View navigational warnings, event notices and Temporary Notices To Mariners for the Gascoyne region.

 Mariners are advised that six sub surface acoustic receivers will be deployed late September 2021 at Exmouth Gulf at the following locations:

-Each receiver is attached to an anchored structure protruding approximately 0.70 metres from the seabed.
+Each of the above receivers is attached to an anchored structure protruding approximately 0.70 metres from the seabed.

 Recovery date: October 2022